 As long as you keep these tips in mind and do your research thoroughly, you’ll be able to find a warehouse location that best suits the needs of your growing business.

-While you are on the lookout for your next warehouse, you should also think about an appropriate order management system (OMS) that can complement your workflows.
-To make it a little easier on you, we have built an online OMS that is helping thousands of micro, small and medium businesses around the world simplify their inventory management every day.
+While you are on the lookout for your next warehouse, you should also think about an appropriate warehouse management system (WMS) that can complement your workflows.
+To make it a little easier on you, we have built an online WMS that is helping thousands of micro, small and medium businesses around the world simplify their warehouse management every day.
 Being industry agnostic, it can centralize inventory across multiple business locations, currencies and channels.
-So, try our order management software for free and supercharge your warehouse today.
+So, try our warehouse management software for free and supercharge your warehouse today!